cookietriestoprogram/unicodeconverter/README.md

 |![UTF32_Unicode](UTF32.png)|![UTF32_Unicode](UTF32-error.png)|

 # Analysis
 One of the challenges faced by the group was dealing with the varying lengths of the input data.
 It was crucial to address this issue effectively in the coding process to ensure that the output format remained consistent and correct regardless of the input length.
-To tackle this challenge, the group implemented a padding technique wherein the input sequences were padded to the maximum length of particular encoding-scheme.
+To tackle this challenge, the group implemented a padding technique wherein the input sequences were padded to the maximum length of particular encoding scheme.
 By doing so, uniformity was achieved without altering the original values of the inputs.

+One of the significant challenges in programming, particularly in the realm of bitwise operations, is the disconnect between the intuitive logic of solving problems by hand and the abstract nature of translating these solutions into code.
+This disconnect often arises because the algorithms we perform in our heads, do not directly translate into the binary operations that computers execute.

+However, these problems could be solved by simply spending more time tinkering with the code and understanding its nature.